 Presented as a second option for photographers interested in the same basic features, the EOS M6 Mark II is both an upgrade from the EOS M6 and, essentially, a 90D in a compact, slightly less-buttoned body.
 The new 32.5 MP Dual Pixel sensor, DIGIC 8 processor, and full-width video capabilities are all there, but in a lightweight, compact mirrorless frame.
 Quick-draw shooters will appreciate the M6 Mark II’s 14 fps burst mode with full AF/AE tracking as well as the better-yet 30 fps RAW Burst Mode option.

 The M6 Mark II will follow the 90D, shipping in late September.
 The camera will be available on its own or in a kit with a lens and the optional electronic viewfinder, which unlocks touch-and-drag AF.
-Click the links below to preorder now.
+Click the links below to

 Canon EOS M6 Mark II (body only, silver or black)